 - Always be aware of your posture whether it’s watching TV, in the gym, lifting your children, driving or working.

-Should you choose to visit KH Chiropractic (clinics based in Earlsfield SW18 4HS and Liverpool Street / Aldgate E1 7NE) on arrival you will receive a patient health form to complete.
+Should you choose to visit KH Chiropractic (clinics based in Liverpool Street / Aldgate E1 7NE and Chiswick W6) on arrival you will receive a patient health form to complete.
 It is important you complete this form in full as some existing complaints may require different treatment techniques.
 On completion of this the chiropractor will take a full history before proceeding with the examination.
 Your chiropractor will explain what has been found, how they intend to treat it and the most suitable treatment plan for you.

 Lower back pain treatment may include a variety of soft tissue techniques and manipulation.
 Manipulation is used to encourage the movement of stiff joints and reduce spinal nerve irritation.
 After treatment your chiropractor may suggest you use ice, advise you on certain stretches, specific rehabilitation exercises and lifestyle changes to help compliment the treatment and as a future preventative measure.